jkingsman/FreeStep/README.md

   ```
 * If desired, change the `customMode`, `appName`, and `appByline` variables in `client.js` to have a custom name, byline, and home page.

 * Install node and bower dependencies with `npm install`.
+Note that this should *not* be run with admin credentials, as the post-install `bower install` will cause problems/error out when attempted as root.

 ### IMPORTANT SSL NOTE